StanJulia/Stan.jl/docs/src/INTRO.md

 [Stan.jl](https://github.com/StanJulia/Stan.jl) wraps CmdStan and captures the samples for further processing.

+## Table of contents

+### Examples

+1. ARM kids example
+2. Bernoulli
+...

+### Examples showing cmdstan methods

+1. Diagnose
+2. Generate_Quantities
+3. Optimize
+4. Parse_and_Interpolate_Example
+5. Variational
+6. Nuts sampling diagnose using the diagnose binary ...

+### Examples added to test special cases

+1. Init using a single Dict
+2. Init with an Array{Dict, 1}
+3. Init using a .R file
+...

 ## References

 There is no shortage of good books on Bayesian statistics.
 A few of my favorites are: